flerovious/tango-ai/README.md

 ## License

-Tango AI is released under the TBD License.
+Tango AI is released under the MIT License.
 See the LICENSE file for more details.

 Tango AI uses chemistry questions from chemPRIME (Moore Et.
 Al) for demonstration purposes.
 ChemPRIME is a collaborative project in which concepts and contexts can be contributed by anyone and used free of charge by anyone for non-commercial purposes.